Smart Contract Auditing: Ensuring Reliability and Performance

 13.1.
 DeFi Protocol Audits

 DeFi (Decentralized Finance) protocols are intricate systems that facilitate financial transactions without intermediaries.
-At Rapid Innovation, we understand that auditing these protocols is essential to ensure their security and functionality, ultimately helping our clients achieve their business goals efficiently.
+At Rapid Innovation, we understand that auditing defi protocols is essential to ensure their security and functionality, ultimately helping our clients achieve their business goals efficiently.

 • Purpose of Audits: